pedropaulofb/langstring/README.md

 #### `ENSURE_VALID_LANG`

-This flag ensures that the language tags used in `LangString` or `MultiLangString` are valid according to standard language codes (e.g., ISO 639-1).
+This flag ensures that the language tags used in `LangString` or `MultiLangString` are valid according to standard language codes (e.g., ISO 639-1).The LangString Library uses the [langcodes package](https://pypi.org/project/langcodes/) to validate language tags.
 When enabled, creating a `LangString` or adding an entry to `MultiLangString` with an invalid language tag results in a `ValueError`.
 This flag is essential for maintaining consistency and accuracy in language-specific data.

 Has `False` by default, indicating that the library does not enforce the validity of language tags.